Skills derive from methodology through distillation

 Type: structured-claim · Status: seedling

 Skills in a knowledge base are derived from the methodology KB.
-The /connect skill encodes procedures — scan descriptions, run the articulation test, check agent traversal value — that were reasoned out across a constellation of methodology notes: the Toulmin argument structure, the Notes Without Reasons review, the title-as-claim convention, the link contracts framework.
+The /connect skill encodes procedures — scan descriptions, run the articulation test, check agent traversal value — that were reasoned out across a constellation of methodology notes: the Toulmin argument structure, the Notes Without Reasons review, the title-as-claim convention, the link relationship semantics.
 The skill works because it encodes the right procedures.
 But it can't explain why those procedures are right, or help adapt them when they don't fit.

 Evidence

-It is not crystallisation
+It is not codification

-Crystallisation in this project means the prompt→code phase transition: natural language instructions becoming executable logic.
+Codification in this project means the prompt→code phase transition: natural language instructions becoming executable logic.
 The medium changes.
 The consumer changes (LLM → interpreter/runtime).
 The verification regime changes.
 It is like a physical phase transition — the nature of the artifact changes dramatically.

 The methodology→skill relationship has none of these properties.
 The input is markdown consumed by an LLM.
 The output is markdown consumed by an LLM.
 There is no phase change.
 What changes is the rhetorical mode — discursive, multi-perspective, argumentative reasoning becomes procedural, step-sequenced instruction — but the substance remains natural language processed by the same kind of reader.

-It is not stabilisation
+It is not constraining

-Stabilisation narrows the output distribution through techniques — structured output schemas, few-shot examples, tighter prompts, hooks.
+Constraining narrows the output distribution through techniques — structured output schemas, few-shot examples, tighter prompts, hooks.
 A skill probably does produce more predictable agent behavior than dumping fifteen methodology notes into context and saying "figure it out."
 But narrowing the distribution is a side effect, not the defining operation.
 You don't write a skill in order to constrain the agent; you write it to give the agent the procedures it needs without the reasoning overhead.

 Distillation fits